 Compost Cab puts community at the forefront of composting.
 They partner with local urban farms, gardens, nonprofits, and government agencies to promote food production, education, nutrition, and job creation.
 Their mission?
 Zero waste.

-By keeping this vision at the core of everything they do, Compost Cab is able to provide tools and support to organizations for things from compost collection and training to data reporting, waste auditing, and LEED expertise.
+By keeping this vision at the core of everything they do, Compost Cab is able to provide tools and support to organizations for things such as compost collection, training, data reporting, waste auditing, and LEED expertise.

-Discover all the ways that Compost Cab is helping the community by visiting their website.
+Discover all the ways that Compost Cab is helping the community.